atticus-carter/abstract/index.md

   <!-- METHODOLOGY/APPROACH FIELD -->
   <label for="methodology">
-    Methodology/Approach (Use present or past tense; avoid “will be”):
+    Methodology/Approach:
     <span class="learnMore" onclick="toggleExample('exampleMethodology')">examples and help</span>
   </label>
   <div id="exampleMethodology" class="example" style="display:none; margin:5px 0 10px 20px; border-left: 2px solid #9370DB; padding-left: 10px;">
     <p>
       Describe the methods, measurements, tools, and sampling details.
 Be as specific as necessary.
+(Use present or past tense; avoid “will be”)
     </p>
     <p>
       “We collected P. gracilis from San Juan Island, WA and conducted no‑choice and choice experiments with two food sources.”